bluzelle/curium/docs/setup/deploy.md

         blzcli keys add vuser

     which will produce the output

-        Enter a passphrase to encrypt your key to disk:
-        Repeat the passphrase:

         - name: vuser
           type: local